Welcome to Suburbia Press. Let’s face it. With millions of blogs on the Internet, most of us are an unknown blogger.

 Chances are nobody would care.
 It’s not useful to know where I had lunch.
 If this were a food blog, then it would be useful if I reviewed the food or service at Cheesecake Factory and reported what I found.
 That would make my statement relevant to the site’s purpose.

-Since this is a site about blogging, that statement wouldn't be useful content.
-It offers no useful information for a person who wants to learn about blogging and it isn't relevant to the site.
+Since this is a site about building a website, that statement wouldn’t be useful content.
+It offers no useful information for a person who wants to learn about blogging and it isn’t relevant to the site.

 3: Focus On A Niche